The story of Napier Lake Ranch

-A male sharp-tailed grouse dancing (Photo by Rick Howie)
+Male sharp-tailed grouse (Photo by Rick Howie)

 Birds flourish in BC's native grasslands, and the ranch is particularly suited to provide prime habitat for these species.
 Situated in the Douglas Lake Plateau Important Bird Area, Napier Lake Ranch is a known breeding site for long-billed curlews and sharp-tailed grouse, both species at risk.

 “In the spring hundreds of sandhill cranes come to the west side of the property,” says Agnes.
 “If someone were to build a house there and have a couple dogs and some llamas, the birds would be pushed aside.
 That's what is happening — they are driven into smaller and smaller spaces.”